 What your colors are saying about your brand

-There is definitely so much more that goes into choosing the color and style of your brand, but knowing the psychology behind the colors that you choose is a great place to start.
-And once you know the basics, you can begin mixing and matching until you have a color palette that is uniquely your own.
+There is definitely so much more that goes into choosing the color and style to start adding a personality to your brand, but knowing a bit about the psychology behind the colors you choose is a great place to start.
+And once you know the basics, you can begin mixing and matching until you have a color palette that's uniquely your own!

 What brand colors reflect the feelings you want your business to evoke?
 Are you brand colors doing their job?